zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

 <script src="https://gist.github.com/zbalkan/d02d46b88b23e6b60cd2193bc09382d4.js"></script>

 This script does not accept any parameters, and it is easy to use.
-You can skipt it if you want to use UI options that I'll mention later.
+You can skip it if you want to use UI options that I'll mention later.

 ```bash
 ./list_cases.sh